nodejs/node/doc/api/stream.markdown

 * `destination` {[Writable][] Stream} The destination for writing data
 * `options` {Object} Pipe options
   * `end` {Boolean} End the writer when the reader ends.
 Default = `true`
+  * `cork` {Boolean} Before each write, cork the stream and then uncork it on the next tick in order to consolidate writes.
+Default = `false`

 This method pulls all the data out of a readable stream, and writes it to the supplied destination, automatically managing the flow so that